 Promising young jazz vocalist, Rachel Azbell seeks to put her own stamp on the standards while paying homage to the inspiring women that have come before her.
 Her classic, sultry tone takes inspiration from jazz greats Ella Fitzgerald, Sarah Vaughan and Nancy Wilson.
 Initially, a classically trained pianist, Rachel fell in love with jazz at the age of 16 through her grandmother, who was a pianist and saxophonist.
 She is now a professional vocalist and a leader in vocal jazz education, striving to create cutting-edge opportunities and a renewed sense of community and educational opportunities for young vocalists.

-Rachel performs regularly in the Columbus, Ohio area and has been seen with the Columbus Jazz Orchestra, the Pete Mills Quintet, the Bobby Floyd Trio, and with her own group, the Rachel Azbell Quintet at venues such as the Southern Theatre, the Lincoln Theatre, Natalie's Coal Fired Pizza, the Columbus Jazz & Ribs Fest, Becky's Barn, the Ginger Rabbit and more.
+Rachel performs regularly in the Columbus, Ohio area and has been seen with the Columbus Jazz Orchestra, the Pete Mills Quintet, the Bobby Floyd Trio, and with her own group, the Rachel Azbell Quintet at venues such as the Southern Theatre, the Lincoln Theatre, Natalie's Grandview, the Columbus Jazz & Ribs Fest, Becky's Barn, the Ginger Rabbit, Caffè Vivace and more.

-As a private vocal instructor, Rachel has extensive experience teaching both contemporary and classical styles to middle, high school and college-aged students.
-In December 2021 finished her Masters in Music in Jazz Studies at the University of North Texas, under the direction of Jennifer Barnes and Rosana Eckert.
+As a private vocal instructor, Rachel has extensive experience teaching contemporary commercial music styles to middle, high school and college-aged students.
+In December 2021, Rachel received her Masters in Music in Jazz Studies at the University of North Texas, under the direction of Jennifer Barnes and Rosana Eckert.
 There, she sang in the distinguished UNT Jazz Singers and served as a teaching fellow for the vocal jazz area, teaching private lessons and courses in jazz studies.
-Rachel greatly enjoys the opportunity to teach singers privately and is available in person or virtually.
+Rachel has taken additional coursework through Shenandoah Conservatory's CCM Vocal Pedagogy Institute, which focuses on evidence-based functional training in all CCM styles.
+Rachel is passionate about the accessibility of high quality CCM vocal training for students of all ages.